Singh-Jas-meet/TheMoviesAdda/README.md

 - Display movie posters, titles, release years, and actors.
 - Responsive design for different screen sizes.

-## Screenshots
-Include screenshots of your application here to give users a visual representation of your project.

 ## Installation
-1. Clone the repository: git clone https://github.com/your-username/the-movies-adda.git
+1. Clone the repository: git clone https://github.com/Singh-Jas-meet/the-movies-adda.git
 2. Open the index.html file in a web browser to run the application.

 ## Credits